comcco02/simpleui/README.md

 Context, expanded: We are creating a system that allows a customer to judge/review their food and leave a ticket to the cooks about what went wrong, what could be improved on, and what they thought about the meal.
 This system ideally would run on a tablet or similar device running alone at a table and reporting results back to the owners, but this is a web app, which means we can expect it to run on almost anything.
 With that in mind, I feel like a simple UI with basic building blocks and set options laid out graphically to be the best choice.

-Goals, expanded: Create a system that has the customer determine their issue by certain metrics such as temperature, taste, spice, done-ness, appearance, etc. A full list can be created and expanded on at any time, we can use a data structure for it.
+Goals, expanded: Create a system that has the customer determine their issue by certain metrics such as temperature, taste, appearance, incorrect order, etc. A full list can be created and expanded on at any time, we can use a data structure for it.
 We should be able to pick an issue on the list and have it highlighted, and have a text box appear down below for comments to be entered.
 We don't need to handle the long *or* short term storage of the user's input, so design on this will be key.
 We can also yoink some code from the tic-tac-toe project to get highlighting to apply to our selected object.

 Spooky test area for merge conflict rundown.
 Don't fear!
 ~